EbonJaeger/dolphin/README.md

 Place the downloaded or built binary where ever you want, and run it to generate the config.
 By default, the config is generated and looked for in `$HOME/.config/dolphin/dolphin.conf`.
 You can override this using the program's command flags.

+### Using Discord Webhooks
+Using a Discord webhook allows for much nicer messages to the Discord channel from Minecraft, such as using a different avatar for each Minecraft user and each message using their name.
+Setting it up is easy:

+1) In Discord, go to your server settings, go to Webhooks, and create a new webhook for the channel you wish to use.

+2) Copy the Webhook URL shown, and paste it in your Dolphin config, and enable using webhooks.
+Start Dolphin and that's it, you're done! :D

 ## Usage
 ```
 ./dolphin [OPTIONS]